 Businesses these days understand and acknowledge the need of establishing a digital presence for their brand.
 The click & mortar culture started a while back, but it took time for businesses to understand the importance of a digital existence to explore further both geographies and markets.

-The thought of brand presence came along the need to establishing brand awareness aka. content marketing and through constant efforts of brand awareness creating strong brand recall.
+The thought of brand presence came along with the need to establish brand awareness aka. content marketing and through constant efforts of brand awareness creating strong brand recall.

 Businesses, everywhere, irrespective of their industries and offerings, should never lose sight of whom they are serving.
 They should always be aware of what their target audience has to say about their product and service offerings; if they are happy, annoyed, ecstatic, or plain indifferent.

 By finding out these views and logging this feedback, businesses can ensure continuous improvement in their products and services and also identify ways of cross-selling and upselling new products based on consumer demands.
 This is where social listening steps in.